Weight lifting straps are a great way of increasing your grip on barbells, dumbbells, and pretty many other pieces of gym kit.

 No, in most cases, you shouldn’t be using a lifting strap every time you go to the gym.
 Much as it may feel pretty awesome to be able to lift heavy weights without ever worrying about your grip giving out, it will never improve if you don’t practice.

 The way to get the best of both worlds is to use straps sparingly.
-Using them to finish off a set once your grip starts to give out, allows you to train your grip strength, whilst being able to work your target muscle to failure.
+Using them to finish off a set once your grip starts to give out, this allows you to train your grip strength, whilst being able to work your target muscle to failure.

 Should everyone use lifting straps?